zweistein22/NinjaTrader-SpreadTrader/README.md

 # NinjaTrader-SpreadTrader
+<a href="Zweistein-SpreadTrader.pdf">Zweistein-spreadTrader.pdf</a>
-Add on for Spread Display and DOM  with exit strategies for Spreads for NinjaTrader.com
+Add on for Spread Display and DOM  with exit strategies for Spreads for www.NinjaTrader.com NinjaTrader 8.

 To install SpreadTrader please follow these steps.